ably/ably-asset-tracking-swift/README.md

 ## Example Apps

-This repository also contains example apps that showcase how Ably Asset Tracking SDKs can be used:
+Open `AblyAssetTracking.xcworkspace` to open a Xcode workspace containing example apps that showcase how Ably Asset Tracking SDKs can be used:

 - the [Asset Publishing example app](PublisherExample/)
 - the [Asset Subscribing example app](SubscriberExample/)